Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Equivalence of two Fredholm determinants by shift of contours

-under the assumptions given at the beginning of the section. \end{proof} Notice that one can significantly relax conditions on parameters set at the beginning of the section for \cref{t31}.
-For this one could relate matching of determinants to identity \eqref{t12-1}.
-Since the latter is an equality between polynomials of bounded degree in variables $a_1,\dots,a_N$, $b_1,\dots,b_N$ whose coefficients are rational functions in $q$, it can be extended to all choices of $a_i,b_j$ and in particular to all choices for which determinants in \eqref{31} make sense.
+Notice that one can significantly relax conditions on parameters set at the beginning of the section for Theorem~\ref{t31}.
+For this, one could relate matching of determinants to identity \eqref{t12-1}.
+Since the latter is an equality between polynomials of bounded degree in variables $a_1,\dots,a_N$, $b_1,\dots,b_N$ whose coefficients are rational functions in $q$, it can be extended to all choices of~$a_i$,~$b_j$ and in particular to all choices for which determinants in \eqref{31} make sense.

-\subsection{Proof of Lemma~\ref{l32} (i)}
+\subsection{Proof of Lemma~\ref{l32}\,(i)}